Julie Salverson: Writer, Creative Resilience Trainer, Scholar, Speaker

 Background: Before coming to Queen’s, Julie spent several decades working in Canadian theatre and founding two theatre companies: Second Look Community Arts Resource and Flying Blind Theatre Events.
 Her experience in community engaged projects with survivors of violence led her to do graduate work and she completed her PhD in 2000 under the supervision of Roger Simon, Ontario Institute for Studies in Education/University of Toronto.

-Writing and Research: Salverson’s current writing, research and performance interests include: Canada’s involvement in the development of the atomic bomb; the role of the creative arts in military trauma; witnessing violence beyond an aesthetic of injury and spectacle; the importance of the imagination in learning and development.
+Writing and Research: Salverson’s current writing, research and performance interests include: the role of the creative arts in military trauma; witnessing violence beyond an aesthetic of injury and spectacle; the importance of the imagination in learning and development; Canada’s involvement in the development of the atomic bomb.

 Theatre and Opera: http://www.catalysttcm.com/about.html

-Teaching: Salverson’s Fall 2014 teaching includes a second year performance intensive (Drama 238) with guest artist Andrew Kushnir and a senior seminar on aesthetics, ethics, and witnessing stories of violence (Drama 400)
+Teaching: Salverson’s 2015 /16 teaching includes a second year performance intensive (Drama 238 Fall) a senior performance seminar on devising, aesthetics, ethics, and witnessing stories of violence (Drama 400) and a second year performance/acting class (Drama 238 Winter).